Adults Needing Sacraments

 Auditors are those who have received all the Sacraments of Initiation and just want to deeper their knowledge of the faith are also most welcome!

 The first step is to complete the Rite of Christian Initiation for Adults application which conveniently can be done online or on hard copy.
 For those participants already baptized either in the Catholic Church or a Christian denomination, need to provide on the date of their interview a copy of their baptismal certificate which can be obtained from the baptizing church.
 Please start making the arrangements to obtain a copy of their baptismal certificate as soon as possible as in some cases, it can take quite some time.
-If you don't know how to obtain your baptismal certificate, please contact the Parish Office at (305) 751-0005 for assistance.
+If you don't know how to obtain your baptismal certificate, please contact the Parish Office.

 Once we have your application, the Coordinator or Priest will contact you and arrange for an interview to assess where you are in the journey.